meilisearch/vuepress-plugin-meilisearch/README.md

 ## Related Repositories

 - [docs-searchbar.js](https://github.com/meilisearch/docs-searchbar.js): the library used to display the dropdown of this plugin.
-It can be useful if you want a search bar for your documentation but you don't use Vuepress.
+It can be useful if you want a search bar for your documentation but you don't use VuePress.
 - [docs-scraper](https://github.com/meilisearch/docs-scraper): the scraper used to scrap websites pages and automatically index the content in MeiliSearch.

 ## Compatibility with MeiliSearch